ZakariaHn/js-helper-functions/README.md

 # js-helper-functions

-### This repo contains some function for the sake of page dynamics:
+### This repo contains some function for the sake of page dynamics

 1. Read more/less button
 2. Search field/ button: